 March has definitely come in like a Lion!
 It was iffy for a while when we went a few weeks without rain and the temperatures were up to 70 degrees F!
 What this means is that we will have a beautiful blooming Spring!

-Our summers have NO rainfall.
+Our summers have 0 rainfall.
 What does this mean?
 It means that if you want a colorful landscape you’ll need to use shrubs and perennials that not only can take the heat, but enjoy it!
 Which plants are these?
 Some of the plants that I use again and again are: Crape Myrtles – which come in ALL sorts of sizes so check the container to make sure you are buying the appropriate size for your planting area; Palo Verde (Cercidium), native to the Southwest, Kniphofia – Red Hot Pokers; different types of Yucca, dwarf Agaves, Achillea (Yarrow), Lavender, Rosemary, Rudbeckia – Black-Eyed Susans, Penstemon, Echinacea, Ground Cover Roses, Santolina, Abelia (I like using ‘Kaleidoscope’); some of the Carex grasses: ‘Frosty Curls’ Bronze, Comans, Buchaneii’; and just about all of the ornamental grasses.
 This is just a partial list, I have not mentioned the evergreen screening shrubs.
-But it possible to have an English Garden look in the dry heat of summer when you choose the right plants!
+But it is possible to have an English Garden look in the dry heat of summer when you choose the right plants!

 Now is the time – while it’s raining and wet outside, to browse your plant books and start making lists of plants and combinations.
 When spring comes you’ll be ready to go!